zacharychristian/OpenGov-Insights/README.md

 - Data only goes back to 2015
 - Some agencies are missing data for certain fiscal years, sometimes several.
   - For example: Federal Communications Commission has no data before 2020 for the Spending Breakdown by Agency visual.
+- The Streamlit dashboard uses files instead of database calls.
+This is because the PostgreSQL database is hosted locally and the Streamlit dashboard is not.

 ## Pipeline Workflow:
 - Extract: Fetch data from usaSpending API.